iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 	<li><a href="https://dontdream.it/bp-profile-search/form-templates/">Form Templates</a></li>
 </ul>

-Requires at least BuddyPress 2.4 -- Tested up to BuddyPress 4.4.0
+Tested up to BuddyPress 5.0.0

+In the screenshots below, the <em>City</em> field is provided by the free companion plugin <a href="https://wordpress.org/plugins/bp-distance-search/">BP Distance Search</a>.

 == Installation ==